-- conducting themselves in line with the school values, - developing independent work and self-help skills, - being organised, - taking increasing responsibility for the school environment, their learning and conduct.
+- demonstrating the school values, - developing independent learning and self-help skills, - being organised, - taking increasing responsibility for the school environment, their learning and behaviour.

 Parents

 - ensuring children attend school in good health, punctually and regularly, - providing prompt explanation of all absences through contact with the school, - supporting the school's behaviour policy and procedures, including support of the school's reasonable sanctions, - participate in discussions about their child's behaviour should this be necessary and work in partnership with the school to eliminate difficulties quickly and effectively, - supporting the work of the school and their child's learning.